 The smooth and flexible inside walls of coronary arteries allow proper flow of blood to the heart.
 Coronary artery disease is caused due to the blockage of the coronary artery and this blockage occurs when the inner wall of the artery is damaged.

 The inner walls of arteries get damaged due to various factors including smoking, high cholesterol, high blood pressure, sedentary/inactive lifestyle, diabetes or insulin resistance.
 Due to damaged arteries, cholesterol and other cellular waste products start building up at the site of an injured wall.
 This process is called atherosclerosis.
-This narrows down the path for blood flow and reduces or sometimes completely stops blood flow to the heart.
+This narrows down the path of blood flow and reduces or sometimes completely stops blood flow to the heart.
 Such a medical condition is called coronary artery disease.

 As these plaques of cholesterol continue to accumulate in the arteries, patients may start experiencing signs and symptoms of the disease.
 In some cases, symptoms of the coronary heart disease sometimes go unnoticed until the patient suffers a significant blockage or a heart attack.